zonkyio/embedded-postgres/README.md

 Running build inside Docker is fully supported, including Alpine Linux.
 But you must keep in mind that the **PostgreSQL database must be run under a non-root user**.
 Otherwise, the database does not start and fails with an error.

-So be sure to use a docker image that uses a non-root user, or you can use any of the following Dockerfiles to build your own image.
+So be sure to use a docker image that uses a non-root user, or you can use any of the following Dockerfiles to prepare your own image.

 <details>
   <summary>Standard Dockerfile</summary>